AssetFetch/spec/spec.md

 - **Connection checking (optional):** If the provider requires authentication from the client, then an additional step is performed to confirm that the connection has been established and that the user has been logged in successfully.
 - **Browsing assets:** The client receives a list of available assets from the provider and displays it to the user.
 This list can be influenced using  parameters to implement common filtering techniques, such as keyword- or category-based searching.
 The user chooses an asset they with to obtain.
 - **Implementation negotiation:** The client receives a list of available implementations for the chosen asset.
 This list can again be controlled using parameters to implement common per-asset choices like resolution or level-of-detail.
 The client then determines based on the metadata which of the implementations offered by the provider are viable for its environment/host application and chooses one implementation, possibly with manual support of the user.
-- **Asset unlocking (optional):** If the provider requires asset unlocking, then relevant unlocking information was already included in the implementation metadata.
+- **Component Unlocking (optional):** If the provider requires component unlocking, then relevant unlocking information was already included in the implementation metadata.
 The client uses this data to make the required unlocking queries to the provider which ensures that the provider will actually allow the download during the next step.
-If asset unlocking is not used then this step can be skipped.
+If component unlocking is not required by the provider then this step can be skipped.
 - **Downloading and arranging**: The client uses the download information it obtained together with the other implementation metadata to download the component files and arrange them in a local file system directory or similar storage location.
 - **Local handling**: Finally, the client "handles" the files it downloaded along with aid from the implementation metadata.
 This "handling" can vary between clients developed for different host applications, but it usually involves importing the downloaded resources into the currently open project/scene or placing the data in a local repository, such as an application's proprietary asset management solution.